 - Oklahoma divides state money between a number of funds.
 There are 14 separate funds in the annual state appropriated budget; these funds restrict and track how specific money is received and spent.

-- Oklahoma’s revenue certification process minimizes the likelihood that the state will spend more than it collects and seeks to set aside funding to meet emergency needs and help maintain services during economic downturns.
+- Oklahoma’s revenue certification process attempts to minimize the likelihood that the state will face a shortfall in available revenue and seeks to set aside funding to meet emergency needs and help maintain services during economic downturns.

 - Once the fiscal year begins, state agencies spend their budgets according to legislative direction and state laws governing personnel, purchasing, and accounting practices.

 - At the end of each fiscal year the actual revenue and spending of agencies and the government as a whole are subject to independent audits and other reviews.
 We use many accountability tools to be sure the budget is carried out legally, effectively, and efficiently.